Our first episode introduces the show and provides a brief overview of the kinds of issues this show intends to address.

 What are some of the topics we have in store for our listeners?

 We will be talking about a lot of things from physics that bother us, and we think should bother any rational person.
-We have issues with the standard interpretations of things like quantum theory, relativity (special and general) and other parts of modern physics, this should not be taken as a dismissal of these fields.
+Now, we have issues with the standard interpretations of things like quantum theory, relativity (special and general) and other parts of modern physics, this should not be taken as a dismissal of these fields.

 We are questioning the standard interpretation of quantum physics, not dismissing the entire field.
 We are not denying that GR and quantum physics are useful and that without them we would not have things like GPS and integrated circuits.